Hiking Mt Martha - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 The Cherry Mountain Trail serves as the primary access route to Mt.
 Martha's summit, providing a challenging climb that demands respect and preparation.
 This trail takes you through several distinct ecosystems as you gain elevation, starting in mixed hardwood forests at the base and transitioning to coniferous woods higher up.

-The trail begins with a steady but manageable grade through dense forest cover.
+The trail begins from a parking area on Route 115.
 You'll walk among maples, birches, and oaks in the lower elevations, with the canopy providing welcome shade during summer months.
 As you climb higher, the forest composition shifts to spruce and fir trees, creating that distinctive North Woods atmosphere that defines much of the White Mountains hiking experience.

 The middle sections of the trail become noticeably steeper, with sustained climbs that will test your cardiovascular fitness.
 Rocky sections and root-crossed paths are typical of New England mountain trails, but here they're combined with significant elevation gain that requires steady pacing and frequent rest stops.
-The footing demands constant attention, especially during wet conditions, though nothing requires technical climbing skills.
+The trail is rocky and mossy near the bottom of the climb—use caution when wet, as footing becomes treacherous.

 Stream crossings appear along the route, usually manageable with rock hopping, though water levels can vary significantly with seasonal conditions and recent rainfall.
 These crossings provide welcome opportunities to refill water bottles and cool down during the ascent.